toeverything/blocksuite/packages/docs/block-spec-apis.md

 };
 ```

-I'll introduce each part of the block spec in the following sections.
+We'll introduce each part of the block spec in the following sections.